CICE-Consortium/CICE/doc/source/user_guide/ug_case_settings.rst

-   "``grid_format``", "``bin``", "read direct access grid and kmt files", "``bin``" "", "``nc``", "read grid and kmt files", "" "``grid_ice``", "``B``", "use B grid structure with T at center and U at NE corner", "``B``" "", "``CD``", "use CD grid structure with T at center and U/V at N and E edge", "" "``grid_ocn``", "``A``", "ocn forcing/coupling grid, all fields on T grid", "``A``" "", "``B``", "ocn forcing/coupling grid, thermo fields on T grid, dyn fields on U grid", "" "", "``C``", "ocn forcing/coupling grid, thermo fields on T grid, dynu fields on E grid, dynv fields on N grid", ""
+   "``grid_format``", "``bin``", "read direct access grid and kmt files", "``bin``" "", "``nc``", "read grid and kmt files", "" "``grid_ice``", "``B``", "use B grid structure with T at center and U at NE corner", "``B``" "", "``C``", "use C grid structure with T at center, U at E edge, V at N edge", "" "``grid_ocn``", "``A``", "ocn forcing/coupling grid, all fields on T grid", "``A``" "", "``B``", "ocn forcing/coupling grid, thermo fields on T grid, dyn fields on U grid", "" "", "``C``", "ocn forcing/coupling grid, thermo fields on T grid, dynu fields on E grid, dynv fields on N grid", ""